t1m0thyj/WDD-scripts/experimental/README.md

 - Windows 10
 - Desktop version of WDD (doesn't work in Microsoft Store app)

-⚠️ Changing the theme does not update it in Edge immediately, restarting the browser is required for the change to take effect.
+⚠️ Changing the theme does not update it in Edge immediately.
+Restarting the browser is required for the change to take effect.

 [Download](/experimental/ChangeMicrosoftEdgeTheme.ps1?raw=true)